Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 ## Note display related parameters

-note_mode: Select the note display mode, currently there are 2 modes to choose from: note bars rising and note bars falling (only available in MIDI file mode), corresponding to 'bars' and 'bars drop' respectively
+note_mode: select the note display mode, currently, the following three modes are available:
+1. Rising note bars (corresponding value: 'bars')
+2. Falling note bars (available only in MIDI file playback mode) (corresponding value: 'bars drop')
+3. No note bars, only the keyboard is highlighted (corresponding value: '')

 bar_width: the width of the note bar